issamchlf/Dragon-Ball/README.md

 # Dragon Ball Planets 🌌

-A simple web application showcasing planets from the Dragon Ball universe, using data from an API.
-The app provides images and details for each planet, allowing fans to explore the Dragon Ball world in an interactive and visually appealing way.
+A simple web application showcasing personajes y planets from the Dragon Ball universe, using data from an API.
+The app provides images and details for each personajes y planet, allowing fans to explore the Dragon Ball world in an interactive and visually appealing way.

 ## SCREENSHOT
 ![Dragon Ball Planets](./img/Captura%20de%20pantalla%202024-11-07%20204136.png)